 - Pain management: Cannabinoids can stimulate the body’s own painkilling properties.
 The anti-inflammatory properties of CBD can treat the pain of nerve damage.

 The NCI—the government’s own authority on cancer—lists some known benefits of cannabinoids plain and clear.
 And, more importantly, it blatantly admits that cannabinoids have killed cancer cells in lab rats.
 The British study above found that cannabinoids inhibit uncontrolled cell growth.

 Congressmen and women, clinicians, farmers and—most importantly—patients are demanding the research, development and use of cannabinoids.
-The time for us, as professionals, to rigorously educate and advocate for the benefits of cannabinoids is long overdue.
+Nature’s Breakthrough is dedicated to educating about and advocating for the safe and rigorous research and development of cannabinoids.

 Goldde N, Jakobs M, Bald T, Tuting T, Gaffal E (2015).
 Differential role of cannabinoids in the pathogenesis of skin cancer.
 Life Sci; 138: 35-40.

 Jun’ichi Nakajima et. al. (2013).
 Structure‐dependent inhibitory effects of synthetic cannabinoids against 12‐O‐tetradecanoylphorbol‐13‐acetate‐induced inflammation and skin tumor promotion in mice.
 Journal of Pharmacy and Pharmacology.
 Web.
 June 22, 2018. https://onlinelibrary.wiley.com/doi/abs/10.1111/jphp.12082